Last Updated on February 22, 2021 by queenie mak

 Similar to curry chicken, there are many ways to prepare prawn noodles.
 It starts with noodles and pork.
 Then big prawns (including the head) are added to the dish as well as a rich seafood-y broth that has been simmering for hours.

 You can either eat prawn noodles in soup or dry (soup is on the side).
 And you can find at least one food stall in a hawker centre serving this Singaporean favourite.

-Where to eat prawn noodles
+Where to eat prawn noodles in Singapore

 - Da Shi Jia Big Prawn Mee ($$) – try the wok-fried big prawn white bee hoon with extra big prawn with fresh green apple juice with sour plum at this prawn specialty restaurant near Orchard Road